arielevy8/mouse-tracking-tools/README.md

 R script for extensive visualization and analysis of the preprocessed data.
 Example plots made by this script can be found in 'images' folder.

+#### example data
+Mock data of three 'participants' in a generic experiment with two conditions.